PelagicCreatures/sargasso/README.md

 ### Sargasso Object Lifecycle

 When the object is created the supervisor will call the `start()`` method of the object.
 You should use this hook to set up any element events you need to respond to such as clicking a button or key presses.

-important properties:
+Beyond responding to scrolling, resize and other responsive events, you will probably want to interact with your element in some way.

+Properties
-this.element - the element we are controlling
+* this.element - the element we are controlling

-Some useful methods:
+Utility Methods:
-this.hasClass('cssclass') 		// returns true if this.element has cssclass
+* this.hasClass('cssclass') 		// returns true if this.element has cssclass
-this.addClass('cssclass') 		// add cssclass to this.element
+* this.addClass('cssclass') 		// add cssclass to this.element
-this.removeClass('cssclass')	// remove cssclass to this.element
+* this.removeClass('cssclass')	// remove cssclass to this.element
-this.queueFrame(function)			// queue a function to execute that changes the DOM
+* this.queueFrame(function)			// queue a function to execute that changes the DOM

+Example Button Handler:

 ```
 	class MyButtonClass extends Sargasso {